-The Great Barrier Reef Marine Park Authority (GBRMPA) is an Australian Government statutory authority responsible for the protection and management of the Great Barrier Reef Marine Park.
+The Great Barrier Reef Marine Park Authority (the Reef Authority) is an Australian Government statutory authority responsible for the protection and management of the Great Barrier Reef Marine Park.

-The reef's management is enhanced through partnership with Traditional Owners, Australian and Queensland government agencies, industry, community organisations, and individuals.
+The reef's management is enhanced through partnership with Traditional Owners, other Australian and Queensland government agencies, industry, community organisations, and individuals.